clemsgrs/dino/README_foundation.md

     python3 scripts/infer_entries.py \
         --tarball_path /path/to/{cohort_name}.tar \
         --output_root /path/to/output/folder \
-        --restrict /path/to/filenames.txt \
+        --remove /path/to/filenames.txt \
         --name {cohort_name}
     ```

-    Using the `--restrict` flag is optional.<br>
+    Using the `--remove` flag is optional.<br>
-    It allows you to restrict the `npy` files to the images whose filename is in the provided `/path/to/filenames.txt`.
+    It allows you to remove from the `npy` files the images whose filename is in the provided `/path/to/filenames.txt`.
+    There is also a `--keep` flag you can use to restrict the `npy` files to specific filenames.

 2. Dump `{cohort_name}.tar`, `{cohort_name}_entries.npy` and `{cohort_name}_file_indices.npy` in a common folder (e.g. `/root/data`)